nikunj92/taggle/README.md

   - The end point will return 200 with the ID of the submitted value.
   - If the value, tag tuple is a duplicate, it will return the existing ID.
   - If the value is invalid (not an IP, hash, or domain), it will return a 400 Bad Request with an error message.
-- `GET /data` - to query for values based on tags and value.
+- `GET /data` - to query for values
   - The endpoint will return a list of values that match the tags and value limited by the provided limit.
     - See the problem document for the expected query parameters and response structure.
+  - If no values match the query, it will return a 404 Not Found with an error message.
+  - If the query parameters are invalid, it will return a 400 Bad Request with an error message.
 - Validation is basic, checking if the value is a valid IP, hash, or domain.
   - IP validation uses regex to check for valid IPv4 and IPv6 formats.
   - Hash validation checks for a valid hex string of length 32 (MD5) or 64 (SHA-256).